enkidevs/curriculum/lua/roblox-studio/intro-to-scripting-i/accessing-instances-with-variables-i.md

 ---

 ## Revision
-The reason why variables are so useful in studio is because they can provide a/an ??? to instances while scripting
+The reason why variables are so useful in Studio is because they can provide a/an ??? to instances while scripting

 - Access point
 - Extra property